rtm/upward/README.md

 Upward
 ======

-Upward is a JavaScript library which lets you declare how things should be, and makes sure things are and stay that way.
+Upward is a JavaScript library with a declarative style.
-With Upward, JavaScript becomes a "declarative" rather than an "imperative" language.
+You declare how things should be, and it makes sure things are and stay that way.
-In Upward, all your CSS and HTML is written in JavaScript as well, so there's a single language to write, preprocess, and run.
+All CSS and HTML is written in JavaScript as well, so there's a single language to write, preprocess, and run.

 ### Introduction

-In our struggles to integrate the front-end technologies that have emerged for mark-up, styling, and program logic, we have created a witches&rsquo; brew.
+In the development community's struggles to integrate the front-end technologies that have emerged for mark-up, styling, and program logic, we have created a witches&rsquo; brew.
 We have styles inside logic, logic inside styles, logic inside mark-up, and mark-up inside logic.